PerplexSystems/Railroad/README.md

 `val run: Test -> unit`

-Runs the provided tests with default options and exits with success or failure based on the results.
+Runs the provided tests with [default configuration](#testconfiguration) and exits with success or failure based on the results.

 ```sml